Default image for pages

-Focus: In this unit, students investigate the phenomenon of healing.
+In this unit, students investigate the phenomenon of healing.
 More than that though, students examine the nature of the human body and the systems and cells that comprise it.
 The subtitle of this unit is How do living things heal?
 Phenomena such as the healing of a cut, a scrape, or a broken bone are things that students have some experience with from everyday life.
-But how does the body go about this healing process, what are the steps and what systems are involved?
+But how does the body go about this healing process?
+What are the steps, and which systems are involved?
 What is the role of cells and tissues, or nerves and blood in healing?
 How is the process of growth like that of healing?
-How can this knowledge then be applied to helping those with physical disabilities?
-Students then spend time working with classmates to analyze the shared experience, formulate new questions, and developing new strategies for answering them.
+How can this knowledge be applied to helping those with physical disabilities?
+Students then spend time working with classmates to analyze their shared experience, formulate new questions, and develop new strategies for answering them.
 Students explore concepts that include the following:

 • What do our bones, skin, and muscles do for us?